yaya2devops/terraform-beginner-bootcamp-2023/README.md

 Everything later will come into a place in week-2-perfecting.

 #### Production Considerations
-In a real project, you wouldn't commit and create pull requests for these changes; they would typically remain in a feature branch until the entire job is finished.
+In a real project, you wouldn't commit and create pull requests for these changes; <br>They would typically remain in a feature branch until the entire job is finished.

 In the next phase and last, we'll start filling in the resource and making the API calls.